-- 62. In his letter announcing his inspection of the file, the Ombudsman informed EMA that, in their observations on EMA's reply to the friendly solution proposal, the complainants specified that their request for access: - (i) only relates to protocols and clinical study reports, more specifically, "the bulk of the clinical study reports, with tables of the efficacy and adverse effects"; - (ii) only relates to clinical study reports and corresponding trial protocols in relation to placebo-controlled trials; and

-(iii) does not relate to entire applications, including raw data for each randomised patient.
+- 63. In his letter announcing his inspection of the file, the Ombudsman informed EMA that, in their observations on EMA's reply to the friendly solution proposal, the complainants specified that their request for access: - (i) only related to protocols and clinical study reports, more specifically, "the bulk of the clinical study reports, with tables of the efficacy and adverse effects"; - (ii) only related to clinical study reports and corresponding trial protocols in relation to placebo-controlled trials; and - (iii) did not relate to entire applications, including raw data for each randomised patient.

-Before the inspection took place, the Ombudsman's services also informed EMA of the fact that, in their letter of 31 August 2009, the complainants specified that they would like to have access to the clinical study reports, including their appendices and protocols, of the phase III studies, as specified in the Scientific Discussion of the EPARs on or listat and rimonabant.
+Before the inspection took place, the Ombudsman's services also informed EMA of the fact that, in their letter dated 31 August 2009, the complainants specified that they would like to have access to the clinical study reports, including their appendices and protocols, of the phase III studies, as specified in the Scientific Discussion of the EPARs on orlistat and rimonabant.

-- 63. During the inspection of the file carried out by the Ombudsman's services, a representative of EMA presented the structure and content of clinical trial protocols and clinical trial reports.
+64. During the inspection of the file carried out by the Ombudsman's services, a representative of EMA presented the structure and content of clinical trial protocols and clinical trial reports.
 The file presented by EMA contained the phase III controlled clinical trials concerning the drugs orlistat (Xenical) and rimonabant (Acomplia).
 The file relating to the phase III controlled clinical trials on orlistat consists of seven studies in total.
 The relevant paper-based documentation consists of 33 volumes in total.
 Each study consists of a core report, followed by a list of appendices, which, in turn, is followed by the clinical trial protocol.
 The phase III controlled clinical trials file on rimonabant was computer-based and consists of eight studies in total, which are available in pdf-format.
-The clinical study report of each study is followed by a list of appendices, which includes the clinical trial protocol. - 64.
-The inspection showed that the file largely reflects the Guidelines.
-It also showed that, as regards or listat, the documentation in relation to each of the seven studies consists of approximately 1 500 2 000 pages in total.
-As regards rimonabant, the documentation consists of an estimated 4 000 26 000 pages per study. - 65.
-At their request, the Ombudsman's services were provided with copies of the tables of contents of the documents inspected.
+The clinical study report of each study is followed by a list of appendices, which includes the clinical trial protocol.

+- 66. At their request, the Ombudsman's services were provided with copies of the tables of contents of the documents inspected.
 At the same time, a representative of EMA pointed out that, in EMA's view, the tables of contents also formed part of the confidential documents and should not be disclosed to the complainants.

-The Ombudsman's assessment after his friendly solution proposal
+The Ombudsman's assessment leading to a draft recommendation